Interview With Ben Lieberman

 Fran: What pitfalls did you face when writing this novel?
-Did you have any stumbling blocks when creating the plot line and making sure it was face paced?
+Did you have any stumbling blocks when creating the plotline and making sure it was fast-paced?

 Ben: He went to such extremes because conventional methods weren’t working.
 His father was killed working within conventional methods.
 Kevin concluded that using the enemy’s strengths against them was the only way he could compete.
 In addition, the same person was ruining other lives and sitting on the sideline was not an option for Kevin.
 Something had to be done.

-Fran: Who is Rocky and why was she such a great support for him?
+Fran: Who is Rocky and why was she such great support for him?